 The Common Council of the City of Madison approved a plan with twenty-five community investment projects that fall in two expenditure categories: Public Health (EC1) and Negative Economic Impacts (EC 2).
 This represents \$22.8 million of the total funding.
 The City will also be using \$24.4 million of funding under the Revenue Replacement expenditure category (EC6).
-Additional detail regarding each individual project can be found in the Project Inventory, beginning on page 13.
+Additional detail regarding each individual project can be found in the Project Inventory, beginning on page 14.

-Treasury's Final Rule, dated January 6, 2022, provided guidance for greater flexibility and simplicity to fight the pandemic and support families and businesses struggling with its impacts.
-The City of Madison's 2022 Recovery Plan utilizes the broader set of eligible uses and the revised Expenditure Categories ("EC"), which may differ from the initial Recovery Plan and previous Project and Expenditure reports.
+Treasury's Final Rule, effective date April 1, 2022, provided guidance for greater flexibility and simplicity to fight the pandemic and support families and businesses struggling with its impacts.
+Similar to the City of Madison's 2022 Recovery Plan, the 2023 Recovery Plan utilizes the broader set of eligible uses and the revised Expenditure Categories ("EC"), which may differ from the initial Recovery Plan and previous Project and Expenditure reports.